 Brace yourselves Pandora Box Arcade Platinum Pro retro arcade gamers because I am going to break some news that will make you walk on air!
-It is about time that the Pandora Platinum retro arcade gamers get the long-deserved rejuvenating news as Marvel vs Capcom 2 is Back and Playable on Pandora Platinum!
+It is about time that the Pandora Platinum retro arcade gamers get the long-deserved rejuvenating news that Marvel vs. Capcom 2 is Back and Playable on Pandora Platinum!

 Before you just quit the article and head over to play the game, wait a moment.
 Yes, I know most of you know about the game and the wild crazy spell that it had on you back then.
-However, it is worth taking out some time and seeing what this game had been all about.
-Grab a coffee if possible.
+However, it is worth taking some time out and seeing what this game has been all about.

 Besides the life health gauges at the top, there is another meter at the bottom which progressively fills for each character as it continues to deal and receive damage during the combat.
-When it is filled, it allows the players to perform special techniques such as hyper combos, delayed hyper combos, and variable combinations of it.
+When it is filled, it allows the players to perform special techniques such as hyper combos, delayed hyper combos, and variable combinations as such.

 1: Single Player Mode

 In this mode, the player competes against computer-generated opponents in a 3-member one-on-one tag-team-based combat.